lonebots/robot-operating-system-notes/ros2-for-beginners/notes/Nodes.md

 Node is the basic unit of a ros program.
 It handles everthing related to a particular part of a robot for eg, a gear-mortor, servo, sensor, camera etc.

-Nodes make it easy to handle things related to single entity or object
+Nodes make it easy to handle things related to single entity or object.

 Take an example of a camera pkg it may contain the following node